YoungsukHwang/lntroduction_to_Computing_for_industrial_Engineering/README.md

     2) Selected 1-norm measure by tring diverse distance measures
     3) Used Ensemble Technique
 Result
-    Received 8.27 / 10.00 points, which was ranked as the performance of top 25%.
+    Received 8.27 / 10.00 points.
+Ranked as the performance above the upper quartile.
 </pre>